Check eligibility for vetting

 Before your organisation submits a vetting request, make sure each vetting candidate meets the minimum requirements for checkable background.

-In most cases, a person’s background must be checkable for the required period or back to the age of 18.
+In most cases, a person’s background must be checkable for the required period.
 In some situations, it can be hard to assess whether a person meets the minimum requirements.
 View the answers to common questions after the following table for guidance.

 |Clearance level||Background checking|

 |TOP SECRET||10 years|

 What if the candidate is too young to have enough checkable background?

 If a vetting candidate doesn't have enough checkable years because of their age, they’re still eligible for vetting.
 The NZSIS vetting team may recommend that a clearance is granted for a shorter time.

 For example, if the candidate is 20, they’ll only be checked back to the age of 18 even if the checkable background requirement is 5 years.
 The recommendation from NZSIS vetting team will be that you only grant a clearance for 2 years.